 Numerous clichés lend themselves to describing coleslaw – “always a bridesmaid, never the bride” or “best supporting actor in a cast of thousands”.
 It is always cast in a supporting role but coleslaw fills a need in so many meal plans.
 Coleslaw is there to cleanse and awake the palate in a meal heavily laden with greasy fried foods.
 Can you imagine a seafood platter without it?
 As a condiment in a pulled pork sandwich, it lends the perfect acidic note to compliment the spicy, tangy barbecue sauce.
 And it so incredibly easy to make, it can be the perfect easy and quick dish to take to a potluck supper.
 No cooking involved in tasty cabbage coleslaw, just some cutting and stirring and your set to go!

 No summer picnic is complete without coleslaw.
 So that’s why I have a collection of recipes for it so I can change it up for the family rather than the same old, same old.
-In this edition of the Wilderness Wife Blog, we’re talking the very easy basic coleslaw, love it or leave it.
+But for this recipe we are talking about a very basic traditional coleslaw recipe.

 Your next ingredient is shredded carrots.
 You want them to be a little thinner than a “julienne” cut but no as thin as peelings.
 I peel the outer skin from the carrots and cut them into pieces that are the length I want for my carrot shreds.
-Then I grate them by hand (I know, time consuming) but you could use your food processor if you are in a rush.
+Then I grate them by hand (I know, time consuming) but you could use your food processor if hand grating is not your thing or time is of the essence.
 I often enjoy mindless tasks like grating vegetables or cheese that give me the opportunity to contemplate the solution to the world’s problems or to just listen to music.
 I actually find it relaxing.

 Basic Coleslaw Recipe

 This is a very basic coleslaw recipe that my Nana used to make.
-Nothing fancy but it does the job.
+Nothing fancy but it it is a basic traditional coleslaw recipe.

 - Prep Time: 15 mins